CCrocilla/horizon-shop/README.md

 7. Go in the Settings Tab
 8. In the Config Vars section click on the Reveal Config Vars Button
 9. Enter “PORT” in the Key field, “8000” in the Value field and then press Add
+10. Ensure that the following key are set up in order to run the project Horizon Shop:
+    - AWS_ACCESS_KEY_ID
+    - AWS_SECRET_ACCESS_KEY
+    - DATABASE_URL
+    - EMAIL_HOST_PASSWORD
+    - EMAIL_HOST_USER
+    - SECRET_KEY
+    - STRIPE_PUBLIC_KEY
+    - STRIPE_SECRET_KEY
+    - STRIPE_WH_SECRET
+    - USE_AWS
-10. Go in the Buildpacks section and click on the Add Buildpack Button
+11. Go in the Buildpacks section and click on the Add Buildpack Button
-11. Select python and press Save Changes
+12. Select python and press Save Changes
-12. Go in the Deploy Tab
+13. Go in the Deploy Tab
-13. In the Deployment method section select Github to connect with your repository
+14. In the Deployment method section select Github to connect with your repository
-14. In the App connected to Github section type the name of the repository (Example: Horizon Shop) and then press Add
+15. In the App connected to Github section type the name of the repository (Example: Horizon Shop) and then press Add
-15. Go in the Manual section, select the correct branch and click on Deploy Branch
+16. Go in the Manual section, select the correct branch and click on Deploy Branch
-16. Click on the View Button as soon as the deploy is finished and you will be redirected to a new page with your application.
+17. Click on the View Button as soon as the deploy is finished and you will be redirected to a new page with your application.

 - ### **GitHub Pages**
-The project was deployed to GitHub Pages using the following steps:
+A project can be deployed to GitHub Pages using the following steps:
 1. Log in to GitHub and locate the GitHub Repository created
 2. Click on the Setting Button
 3. On the left menu bar, click on the "Pages" Tab